twilio-professional-services/flex-project-template/plugin-flex-ts-template-v2/README.md

 To add a new feature, use the [add-feature](/README.md#add-feature) script, which will create a new folder under the [feature-library](/plugin-flex-ts-template-v2/src/feature-library/) directory, add the boilerplate required for the feature to load, and set up configuration.
 Consult with other features in the feature library for further examples.
 When tested and completed, raise a pull request for submission back into the main branch of the template.

-## Extending template on a project
+## Usage for a project or single-purpose plugin

-When modifying behavior of the template on a project (such as a fork or possible clone of the template) it is less practical to compartmentalize everything into features.
-It is expected in this case to use the `project-extensions` folder to contain `custom-components` and `flex-hooks` much like a single large feature in the feature library.
+When modifying behavior of the template (such as in a fork or clone) for use in a project or a single-purpose plugin, it is less practical to compartmentalize everything into features.
+It is expected in this case to use a single feature directory within `feature-library`, creating a single large feature.

 # Types